lrlrlrlr/COMP3331_9331_23T1_Labs/README.md

        - if the filesize the same?
        - if the file content the same? (make sure have correct order, you can use `diff` command to do the cmp in linux)

+  3. repeat the test with different param:
+       - try different rto value for the sender.py
+        - `python3 sender.py 59606 56007 test1.txt 1000 100`
+        - `python3 sender.py 59606 56007 test1.txt 1000 500`
+        - `python3 sender.py 59606 56007 test1.txt 1000 2500`

  ### section 2: pipelining (sliding window)
+   steps:
+  1. run your program with:
+  `python3 receiver.py 56007 59606 FileToReceive.txt 0 0`
+  `python3 sender.py 59606 56007 test1.txt 5000 500`

+  2. check:
+   - log file should be able to generated in both side (sender log and receiver log)
+     - check the sender log file:
+       - if the format is correct
+       - if the timer is making sense
+       - if the sender is able to send 5 packets in a row?
+     - check the receiver log:
+       - if the format is correct
+     - check the receiver side txt file
+       - if the file content the same? (make sure have correct order, you can use `diff` command to do the cmp in linux)

+  3. repeat the test with different param:
+       - try different rto value for the sender.py
+        - `python3 sender.py 59606 56007 test1.txt 5000 500`
+        - `python3 sender.py 59606 56007 test1.txt 10000 500`